Pometry/Raphtory/docs/user-guide/ingestion/2_direct-updates.md

 In the output we can see the `history` of node `10` contains the two times at which we have added it into the graph ( maintained in ascending order), returned in both unix epoch (integer) and datetime format.

+Internally, the [History][raphtory.History] of events is tracked using [EventTime][raphtory.EventTime] objects.
+However, in this example we use the `.t` and `.dt` methods to get iterables of epochs and datetimes directly from the `History` object and collect the iterables to display simple lists.

 ## Properties

 Alongside the structural update history, Raphtory can maintain the changing value of [`Properties`][raphtory.Properties] associated with nodes and edges.
 Both the `add_node()` and `add_edge()` functions have an optional parameter `properties` which takes a dictionary of key value pairs to be stored at the given timestamp.

 The graph itself may also have its own `global properties` added using the `add_properties()` function which takes only a `timestamp` and a `properties` dictionary.